rivas-lab/covid19/README.md

 - [`snpnet`](/snpnet): Polygenic prediction of biomarkers and blood measurements.
 We deposit notebooks and scripts for polygenic risk score (PRS) analysis in this directory[2,3,4].
 - [`PRS_PheWAS`](PRS_PheWAS): Application of blood measurement PRSs for disease risk prediction.

+## Please share ABO blood type frequency in COVID-19 patients

+We replicated recent findings in Zhao et al.[5] about the significant risk reduction of the blood group O across different control groups in UK Biobank.
+For a robust inference of risk factors, we would like to encourage a broad sharing of ABO blood type frequencies across (1) mild, (2) moderate, and (3) severe/critical COVID-19 cases at [https://tinyurl.com/abo-covid19](https://tinyurl.com/abo-covid19).

 ## Publicly available resources

 - [PRS-PheWAS results](/PRS_PheWAS)